 A total of 51 subjects participated in the study.
 Vaping subjects were characterized as adolescents who reported vaping within the past 6 months (n=13) while controls subjects were adolescents who did not have any vape exposure in the past 6 months (n=37).
 One subject did not report vape status and was therefore excluded from the study.
 The mean (standard deviation) age was 14.8 (1.4) years for vaping subjects and 14.6 (1.4) years for control subjects.
 We observed some demographic differences by vaping status.
 Most vaping subjects were recruited in Pueblo (91%) and identified as LatinX (85%).
 53% of subjects were female.
 Spirometry measurements were missing for all but one of the vaping subjects and IOS data was available for most subjects (Table 1).

 Table 1.
-Demographic characteristics and lung function testing results of study participants
+Demographic characteristics and lung function testing results of study participants.
+SD: standard deviation